nodejs/node/doc/api/http.md

 * `socket` {net.Socket} Network socket between the server and client
 * `head` {Buffer} The first packet of the upgraded stream (may be empty)

 Emitted each time a client requests an HTTP upgrade.
-If this event is not listened for, then clients requesting an upgrade will have their connections closed.
+Listening to this event is optional and clients cannot insist on a protocol change.

 After this event is emitted, the request's socket will not have a `'data'` event listener, meaning it will need to be bound in order to handle data